Kenny Hotz: Kenny vs. Spenny

 Kenny vs. Spenny was first aired on CBC Television in 2003 and went on to be nominated for eight Gemini awards.
 The original pilot had been commissioned by USA Network, but never aired before the show was picked up by the CBC for 26 episodes.
 The series centred on Hotz and friend Spencer Rice as they competed against each other in competitions, the loser of which would perform a "humiliation".
 The show was embroiled in a deliberate controversy with the British Columbia Human Rights Commission for Hotz's actions in the episode Who Can Piss Off More People, where he paid to have a plane fly over Toronto dragging a banner that reads "Jesus Sucks".
 Though he claimed his friend Jesus was getting married and it was not directed towards a religion.
 The show moved from CBC to Showcase television in Canada after the nationally run CBC censored two episodes of Kenny vs. Spenny, refusing to air them on their network.

 In 2004, Hotz also created the concept for the videogame Versusville to accompany the television show, which was nominated for a Canadian New Media Award for Excellence in Gaming.

 In 2009, Maclean's magazine named Kenny vs. Spenny the number eight pick in its list of the top ten Canadian television shows of the previous decade.
 The magazine said of the show and Kenny's on air role that, "Many episodes feature the evil Kenny destroying his supposed friend through deceit, trickery and blatant cheating."
 Hotz produced the German spinoff series Elton vs. Simon that aired between 2004 and 2006.
 Kenny vs. Spenny show was broadcast in over 25 countries and licensed globally, with remakes including Cenk vs. Erdem in Turkey, Juan vs. Roman in Colombia, Katja vs. Bridget in the Netherlands, and Ed vs. Spencer in the UK.
 This resulted in the show becoming the largest selling comedy format in Canadian television history.
 The show was named #8 among the top 10 Canadian television shows of the 21st century.
 In July 2013, the show was ranked as the highest rated reality television show by IMDb.

 The last episode, ("The Kenny vs. Spenny Christmas Special"), was aired in 2010.
 The series produced 89 original episodes, over six seasons.
 Each of the main characters of the show would go on to have their own shows the following year.

 In 2014, a fan campaign to have the show return to production on Netflix began, following Hotz's announcement that he and Spenny were planning the live comedy tour Kenny vs. Spenny vs. Canada.
-Also that year, Hotz and Rice designed a traveling stage show based on the show with a world tour of approximately 100 dates.
+Also that year, Hotz and Rice designed a travelling stage show based on the show with a world tour of approximately 100 dates.
 Part of this tour included the Canadian national Kenny vs. Spenny vs. Canada tour.

 In November 2020, along with Spencer Rice, Hotz directed, wrote and produced Kenny & Spenny: Paldemic, a CBC Gem special that focused on the pair's friendship and careers since Kenny vs. Spenny ended in 2010.